 It’s not that they’re the most expensive, but honeycomb shades often fall in the middle range when we look at prices.
 They tend to be cheaper in comparison to Roman shades but costlier than Venetian blinds.

 Your bedroom is your sanctuary where you wake up and wind down every day.
 So, your first thought should be privacy, and how much you want.
 Blackout shades are great for pure darkness, especially if you don’t rise and set with the sun.
 Honeycomb shades are naturally calming with their diffusion of light and their fabric touch.
 To keep it serene in this room, add motorization—your shades will practically operate on their own.
-In the end, a honeycomb shade that makes the ambience feel warm and is your best bet in the bedroom.
+In the end, a honeycomb shade that makes the ambiance feel warm is your best bet in the bedroom.

 In here, you make a statement about your home, entertaining and protecting large furniture that you don’t want to fade.
 Honeycomb shades are the great protectors from direct sunlight, and you can pick how much light you want coming in while still preserving your view outside.
-Add a valance and you’ll really have a wow window.
+Add a valance and you’ll really have a stunning window.
 Think outside the box with this room—make it a signature space with color, bold patterns and mix and match fabrics.
 It’s your living room, so make it feel like you actually want to live in it!

 The only thing left to cover is if you need help with choosing the right type of cellular shades and blinds for any particular room, then all you have to do is stop by one of our 14 locations and meet with one of our talented design experts!